solomonsjoseph/RePORTaLiN/docs/sphinx/user_guide/usage.rst

 Usage Guide
 ===========

-This guide covers advanced usage patterns and common workflows for RePORTaLiN.
+**For Users: Working with RePORTaLiN**

+This guide shows you different ways to use RePORTaLiN for your daily tasks.

 Basic Usage
 -----------